dimagi/logistics/docs/systems-administration/server-setup.md

 Note: the above restore usually has to be run as root due to permissions issues.

-# Install Python 3.9, pip, virtualenv, virtualenvwrapper, mysql dependencies
+## Install Python, pip, virtualenv, virtualenvwrapper, mysql dependencies

 **For these steps, be sure you are logged in as the *cstock* user.**